Certain foods may help improve hyperthyroidism symptoms. However, some foods may worsen symptoms or interfere with medications.

 Hyperthyroidism, a type of thyrotoxicosis, is a condition in which the thyroid gland produces too much thyroid hormone.
 Some people refer to this condition as an overactive thyroid.
 The most common cause of hyperthyroidism is an autoimmune condition called Graves’ disease.

-In this article, we discuss how diet affects hyperthyroidism and provide lists of foods to eat and avoid.
+This article discusses how diet affects hyperthyroidism and provides lists of foods to eat and avoid.

 Eating certain foods will not cure hyperthyroidism, but some nutrients and minerals play a role in managing the underlying condition.
 Diet can affect both the production of thyroid hormones and how the thyroid functions.